-The sewer force main from the Grand LS to Santa Barbara LS will be routed across Alamo Pintado Road and mounted to the downstream side of Bridge 51C-80 over Alamo Pintado Creek and terminate at Santa Barbara LS wet well.
+The sewer force main from the Grand LS to Santa Barbara LS, referred to as SFM-2, will be routed across Alamo Pintado Road and mounted to the downstream side of Bridge 51C-80 over Alamo Pintado Creek and terminate at Santa Barbara LS wet well.
+Because of the relatively short length of SFM-2, trenchless construction doesn't provide significant advantages over open-cut trench construction so it is recommended to utilize open-cut trenching.